sphinx-contrib/matlabdomain/README.rst

      in class docstrings.

-   * ``"all"`` - Auto-links everything included with ``"basic"``, plus all known classes and functions everywhere else they appear in any docstring.
+   * ``"all"`` - Auto-links everything included with ``"basic"``, plus all known classes and functions everywhere else they appear in any docstring, and any names ending with "()" within class, property, or method docstrings that match a method of the corresponding class.

    Default is ``None``. *Added in Version 0.20.0*.